Aleksandra Đanković: Politics at the republic level

-Đanković received the 120th position on the SPS's list in the 2020 Serbian parliamentary election, which took place concurrently with the provincial election.
+Đanković appeared in the 120th position on the SPS's list in the 2020 Serbian parliamentary election, which took place concurrently with the provincial election.
 The list won thirty-two seats, and she was not elected.

-For the 2022 parliamentary election, she was promoted to the fifth position on the party's list.
+For the 2022 parliamentary election, she was promoted to the fifth position on the SPS list.
 This was tantamount to election, and she was indeed elected when the list won thirty-one seats.
-When the assembly convened, she was appointed as a member of the culture and information committee, a deputy member of the foreign affairs committee, and a deputy member of the committee on administrative, budgetary, mandate, and immunity issues.
+When the assembly convened, she became a member of the culture and information committee and a deputy member of the administrative committee and the foreign affairs committee. Đanković could not serve a dual mandate in the national and provincial assemblies, and she resigned her seat in the national assembly on 2 September 2022.

-Under Serbian law, Đanković could not serve a dual mandate in the national and provincial assemblies.
-She resigned her seat in the national assembly on 2 September 2022.
+She was chosen as a vice-president of the SPS's executive board in October 2024.